 Despite decades of evaluating various treatment algorithms, the management of adrenal insufficiency remains a major therapeutic challenge (3).
-Pharmacological corticosteroid substitution is a lifesaving procedure, however, it cannot restore physiological feedback regulation of an intact HPA axis, the essential circadian and pulsatile hormone secretion is not to be mimicked, and physiologically necessary adaptations to variable demands are not automatically happening.
-Moreover, there is a high incidence of side effects due to inappropriate glucocorticoid substitution.
-Drastic therapeutic measures such as bilateral adrenalectomy are effective to treat female infertility of CAH patients but due to the risk of adrenal crisis, this option is only considered in patients, where other treatments have failed (4).
-Prenatal therapy with steroids like dexamethasone may also bear particular risks.
-Current emerging therapeutic alternatives include new and more physiological means of glucocorticoid delivery, inhibitors or antagonists at the level of CRH or ACTH secretion and/or action, as well as GnRH analogs, anti-androgens, aromatase inhibitors, and estrogen receptor blockers.
+Pharmacological corticosteroid substitution is a lifesaving procedure; however, it cannot restore physiological feedback regulation of an intact HPA axis, the essential circadian and pulsatile hormone secretion is not to be mimicked, and physiologically necessary adaptations to variable demands are not automatically happening.
+Moreover, there is a high incidence of side effects from inappropriate glucocorticoid substitution.
+Drastic therapeutic measures such as bilateral adrenalectomy are effective to treat female infertility of CAH patients but, because of the risk of adrenal crisis, this option is only considered in patients in whom other treatments have failed (4).
+Prenatal therapy with steroids such as dexamethasone may also bear particular risks.
+Current emerging therapeutic alternatives include new and more physiological means of glucocorticoid delivery, inhibitors, or antagonists at the level of CRH or adrenocorticotropic hormone (ACTH) secretion and/or action, as well as gonadotropin-releasing hormone analogs, antiandrogens, aromatase inhibitors, and estrogen receptor blockers.
 Many of these new treatment options show promising results in preclinical studies, but still require additional clinical validation.
-For example, different approaches where the glucocorticoid concentration has been optimized through delayed release do show an improved cortisol pattern, however cannot fully recapitulate the normal physiological circadian rhythm (4).
+For example, different approaches where the glucocorticoid concentration has been optimized through delayed release do show an improved cortisol pattern, but cannot fully recapitulate the normal physiological circadian rhythm (4).